 The house has historic detail in tact, with new plumbing, heating, and electric.
-It has amazing heirloom furniture retaining a great historic feel.
-It’s perfect for artists and couples wishing a rustic get away from the city.
+It has amazing furniture retaining a great historic feel while adding a lot of charm and style.
+It’s perfect for artists and couples wishing a romantic get away from the city.
 The house is on 3 floors overlooking the stream and town, right over the covered bridge and minutes away from 2 restaurants, a coffee shop, antiques, and the Housatonic River.
-With a great garden, huge stone steps.
+With a great garden and huge stone steps.
 Enjoy views of the creek from the front porch and from patio on the second floor.
-Perfect for skiing at local Mohawk Mountain and Butternut.
-Come up in autumn for beautiful autumn foliage, hiking, antiquing, & wine tasting.

 Located in a historic West Cornwall, right past the covered bridge on the Housantic River about 2 hours from NYC.
 Accommodates 4 people comfortably in 2 bedrooms in 1,400 square feet of space over 3 floors.

 - 2 bedrooms (1 queen bed, one queen 4 poster bed) – 3rd floor extra single sofa bed

 - 1 old claw foot bathtub and separate toilette.
 No shower.